William C. Hopkinson

-William Charles Hopkinson (1880–1914) was an Indian police officer and later an immigration inspector in the Canadian Immigration Branch in Vancouver, British Columbia, who is noted for his role in infiltration and intelligence on the Ghadarite movement in North America in the early 1900s.
+William Charles Hopkinson (16 June 1880 – 21 October 1914) was an English-Indian who served as an Indian police officer and later an immigration inspector in the Canadian Immigration Branch in Vancouver, British Columbia, who is noted for his role in infiltration and intelligence on the Ghadarite movement in North America in the early 1900s.

 Early life

-Hopkinson was born in Delhi on June 16, 1880.
+Hopkinson was born in Delhi on 16 June 1880.
 His father, William Hopkinson, was then a sergeant instructor of volunteers at Allahabad.
 His mother, Agnes Hopkinson, may have been an Indian woman, who used a European name.
 Raised in India, he spoke Hindi, but did not speak Punjabi well.
 He turned to others for translation of materials written in the Gurmukhi script.

 Intelligence work

 In 1903 or 1904, he became an inspector of police in Calcutta.
 Hopkinson came to Canada in late 1907 or early 1908, officially on leave, but pursuing investigations for the Criminal Intelligence Department in India.

 In February 1909, he was hired by the Immigration Branch (part of the Department of the Interior), as an immigration inspector and interpreter.
 He later became chief assistant to the Canadian inspector of immigration.
 Hopkinson continued to work for the police in India.
 He reported to the deputy minister of the Interior in Ottawa and to J. A. Wallinger, Agent of the Government of India in London.
 He was also retained by the U.S. immigration service.

 By 1910 Hopkinson was actively involved in monitoring the Indian immigration and the nationalistic separatist opinions and outlets in North America, especially Canada, and was the principal agent responsible for comprehensive British intelligence in the Pacific coast.

 He openly attended public meetings in British Columbia and down the coast in Washington, Oregon and California, to gather information on Indian nationalists and separatists.
 He used a network of assets to provide additional information on various terrorist and separatist groups.
 During that time he was subjected to accusations of bribery and to threats by the objects of his intelligence work, although it has been stated that in fact this was done due to his refusal to accept bribes or to be threatened by these subjects.

 Hopkinson was successful in infiltrating the Ghadarite movement after its conception, and in 1914 he was involved in the Komagata Maru incident.